 Everyone, six months of age and older, needs to be vaccinated against influenza (flu) by the end of October, if possible.
-Protecting people living with with Duchenne is especially important.
-A 2005 study done by the CDC found that children with neuromuscular disease are at a 6-fold greater risk of flu-related respiratory failure.
+Protecting people living with Duchenne is especially important.
+A 2005 study done by the CDC found that children with neuromuscular disease are at a six-times greater risk of flu-related respiratory failure.
 So please vaccinate yourself, your child, and all members of your family.

 Symptoms of the flu:

 Symptoms usually appear 1 to 3 days after exposure.
 Although most people are ill for less than a week, some people have more serious complications that may require hospitalization.

 What should you do if you think you/your child has the flu?

 If your child has symptoms of the flu, call your primary health care provider immediately!

 Rapid diagnostic testing, which checks secretions in the throat for the influenza virus, is 50-70% accurate for diagnosing influenza (most providers will send a negative specimen for culture, just to be sure that there is no virus present).
 If the test is positive, starting an antiviral medication is recommended.

 Antiviral medication should be started as soon as possible in the course of the illness and continued for 5 days.
 It is best if this medication is started within 48 hours of the beginning of symptoms, but the treatment can still has some benefit if started later, especially for patients who are experiencing a longer or more complicated course.

 Antiviral medications can lessen symptoms of the flu and shorten the time of illness by 1-2 days.
 They can also prevent serious complications of the flu, like pneumonia.

 There are two antiviral drugs recommended by the CDC this year: